 “Clearly, in her short career Christy has selflessly dedicated herself to the needs of others, showing unsurpassed excellence in public service and pro bono activities,” wrote U.S. District Judge Andrew J. Guilford, for whom Christy formerly clerked.

-Christy will formally receive the award at the annual American Inns of Court Celebration of Excellence at the U.S. Supreme Court on October 21, 2017.
+Christy received the award at the annual American Inns of Court Celebration of Excellence at the U.S. Supreme Court on October 21, 2017.
+The event was hosted by was hosted by Justice Elena Kagan.